kubernetes-sigs/apiserver-builder-alpha/docs/concepts/aggregation.md

 certificates, strip them from the request, and add the `X-Remote-User: system:admin` header.

-The aggregator will the connect to the wardle server, verifying the wardle server's service certificates using the CA certificate from the `caBundle` field of the APIService object for `wardle/v1alpha1`, and submitting it's own proxy client certificates to identify itself to the wardle server.
+The aggregator will then connect to the wardle server, verifying the wardle server's service certificates using the CA certificate from the `caBundle` field of the APIService object for `wardle/v1alpha1`, and submitting it's own proxy client certificates to identify itself to the wardle server.

-The wardle server will receive the modified request, verify the proxy client certificates against it's requestheader CA certificate, and treat the request as if it had come from the `system:admin` user, as marked in the `X-Remote-User` header.
+The wardle server will receive the modified request, verify the proxy client certificates against it's RequestHeader CA certificate, and treat the request as if it had come from the `system:admin` user, as marked in the `X-Remote-User` header.
 The wardle server can then proceed along with its normal serving logic, validating authorization and returning a result